nhs-england-tools/playwright-python-blueprint/docs/getting-started/1_Understanding_Playwright_Python.md

 functions in the file starting with `test_` and if found, will execute that function as a test and collect the result.

 pytest will spin up any utilities it needs to execute tests (including any we choose to define), which for this framework includes a number of
-Playwright-based objects we would likely want to utilise, including:
+Playwright-specific objects we would likely want to utilise, including:

 - `page`: The Playwright page object, which we use to interact with a browser page during tests.
 You'll likely use this object for every test.
 - `browser`: The Playwright browser object, which we use to create and manage the browser directly and create new pages if required.
 It's unlikely you'll need to include this unless you have a very specific browser test.